 What does an MX Record do?

 The Mail Exchanger (MX) Record tells what mail server this domain uses for email, for example, the MX Record provides mail servers with the information required to forward e-mail messages to the recipient’s e-mail server.
-It’s uncommon but possible to have multiple MX Records if you are using a service like G-Suite.
+It’s uncommon but possible to have multiple MX Records if you are using a service like Google Workspace.

 General Housekeeping

+It’s good practice to keep a record of your website service and email service providers because these will sometimes be different companies.
+The number one mistake people make is not knowing which service provider is in charge of what function of their hosting and DNS.
 Hosting and DNS settings make it possible for you to do the things you want to do online.
 We hope that with a new understanding of how these elements work and what their purpose is, you will have better control and a more positive experience with hosting and DNS in the future.

 Don’t forget to check out new TLDs like the .BANK domain as well.